 I realize many things in life are like that.
 However, I have yet to see anything that compares the roller coaster of dementia.
 The books and stories I have read about often leave me with my mouth hanging open.
 Usually followed by thoughts of “Oh, God I hope it doesn’t get that bad for us.”
 Then guilt, since the only way out of that horror early is death.

 Any form of elderly caregiving brings the unique challenge that things will definitely get worse and you aren’t exactly sure when, how or how fast.
 With every day and new symptom you are faced with ever-increasing responsibilities.

 You may wonder how am I going to handle it all?
 Whether you have help or not, you will need a break.
 If you don’t plan for this like you plan for each piece of your loved ones care, it won’t go into the schedule.

-If you don’t plan for this almost surely you will be overextended, over tired and won’t be able to take the best care of your loved one.
+If you don’t plan for this almost sure you will be overextended, overtired and won’t be able to take the best care of your loved one.
 It’s like the saying when you fly, “put on your oxygen mask first before you help anyone else.”
 It really is true.

 Many caregivers end up sick themselves simply because they put so much of themselves out there that they neglect themselves.
 The stress level is high and the price is higher.

 Take it from someone who knows, someone who’s been there, someone who is still there.
 This challenge is for you, it is for me, it is for all of us who need to do this to survive this journey most people don’t trek.

 With that cheery intro to my normally funny posts, this series is going to focus on you.
 The hard truth is, if you don’t, no one else will.
 So this is all about us baby and it’s about time.